-- Applicants who wish to register an appeal must complete the correct appeals form and submit it by email to helpdesk@foundationprogramme.nhs.uk within the appeal submission window and by the deadline specified in the timeline.
+- Applicants who wish to register an appeal must complete the correct appeal form and submit it within the appeal submission window and by the deadline specified in the timeline.
 Appeals will not be accepted at any other time.
-The appeal forms can be found on the UKFPO website. - 2.
+Links to the appeal forms can be found on the UKFPO website. - 2.
 Applicants should include in the appeal form a full statement of the grounds for the appeal.
-The information must be limited to 500 words.
-The panel will only consider the first 500 words.
+The information must be limited to 1500 characters.
+The panel need to be able to understand quickly and efficiently the reason for the appeal.